lashaalt/VT_ContextMenu/README.md

-# Verify file on virus total using right click
+# Verify file on Virus Total using right click

 Quickly verify any file on Virus Total by just Right clicking, and selecting "Verify Hash on VirusTotal"